 “Geyser 1” and “Geyser 2” try to capture the surreal mood I felt last fall when visiting Yellowstone National Park.
 The silvery light grays, deep blues, and purplish pink reflect the amazing natural phenomenon of vapors, steam, and hot water shooting out from within the earth.

 The continuity of the universe is reality—birth as the beginning of life and death as its end are only human conventions, as is the apparently irreversible flow of time.
 All is, was, and will be forever.
 The illusion of the linear life is not the reality.
 Instead, life is a sequence of ephemeral events, and measured time is the tool we have created to organize them.

 Consciousness is part of that continuum, and that is why it cannot be extinguished: it is already part of the whole.
 Each person’s consciousness existed before birth and continues after death but in different forms, each of which is part of the whole, the continuum.
 The images in this show are about change, transformation, metamorphosis.

 Versione abbreviata in Italiano

-Immagini astratte o quasi-rappresentative nascono da ricordi o emozioni e spesso servono da riferimento che mi procura un senso rassicurante di continuita’ del tempo, oltre la continuita’ dello spazio, creando un senso di conforto che attenua la preoccupazione della fragilita’ della vita, e danno un’ illusione di immortalita’.
-Le immagini diventano simboli e strutture che mi trasportano a un livello diverso di interpretazione della realtà' e ad un altro modo di vedere e di pensare.
-Creo un mondo dove fisico e mistico coesistono.
+Le immagini nascono da ricordi o emozioni e spesso servono da riferimento per procurare un senso rassicurante di continuita’ del tempo e dello spazio, creando un senso di conforto che attenua la preoccupazione della fragilita’ della vita e danno un’ illusione di immortalita’.
+Le immagini diventano simboli e strutture che trasportano a un livello diverso di interpretazione della realtà' e ad un altro modo di vedere e di pensare un mondo dove fisico e mistico coesistono.
 Vero o no, non ha importanza.
-L'arte e' il mio modo di rendere possibile la connessione fra mente-corpo e anima.
+L'arte e' un modo di rendere possibile la connessione fra mente-corpo e anima.